leonabiero/reflection-space./load_test/README.md

-# Load Testing Toolkit — Confirmation Tests A & B
+# Load Testing Toolkit

-This folder contains two related but different tests:
+This folder contains two different load tests.
+They answer two different questions, so it's worth knowing which one you're running:

+- **Confirmation Test A** (`confirmation_test_a.py`) — a realistic
+  MIX of things, spread out over time: how does the app behave when many social workers are all using it, doing different things, at once?
+- **Phase 3 — Concurrent User Burst Testing**
+  (`phase3_concurrent_users.py`) — a sharp BURST of the exact same action, all at the exact same instant: what happens the moment many practitioners all click the same button together?

+## Confirmation Test A

-- **Confirmation Test A** — how Reflection Space behaves when many social workers use it at the same time, doing a realistic MIX of things (logging in, browsing, saving, finalizing, reflecting).
+Finds out how Reflection Space behaves when many social workers use it at the same time, doing a realistic mix of things (not everyone doing the exact same single action at once — that's what Phase 3, below, checks instead).
-- **Confirmation Test B** — a narrower, more deliberate test: does the embedding step (the part that makes a submitted note searchable later) stay reliable when many social workers finalize a document at the EXACT same moment.
-Test A's finalize calls happen scattered across a session, not all at once — this is the one gap that leaves.

 ## What it actually does